Person-Centred

 Recognizing Indigenous People, Lands, & Cultures

-The suffrage of the many missing, murdered, and mistreated Indigenous identities and communities must be recognized in relation to our inherited privileges.
+The suffering of the many missing, murdered, and mistreated Indigenous identities and communities must be recognized in relation to our inherited privileges.
 The traditional territory of many generations of First Nations, Inuit and Métis communities - I call this beautiful land home.
 Although I may call this my home, I respect and honour the many lives, cultures, and growing beings that share this home too.

 As part of my efforts towards reconciliation, I am dedicated to continue educating myself, advocating for the rights and diginity of Indigenous communities, supporting the arts, lives, and cultures of Indigenous folk, and reflecting on the depth of my inherited privileges in an attempt to reconcile my relationship with others and this land.